 top of page

-Digitrak Datalog Management (DDM)
+Digitrak Datalog Management

 DigitTrak Datalog Management (DDM) is a multi-platform service that allows Drilling Contractors to record and visualize their drill jobs.
 I managed the UX direction of the desktop, mobile and web platforms, all of which need to work seamlessly together.